materialsvirtuallab/matgl/docs_src/index.md

 ## Status

+- Jun 8 2023: Simplified saving and loading of models.
+Now models can be loaded with one line of code!
 - Jun 7 2023: Near feature parity with original TF implementations.
 Re-trained M3Gnet universal potential now available.
 - Apr 26 2023: Pre-trained MEGNet models now available for formation energies and band gaps!